ChZPan/stock-market-prediction-RNN/README.md

 ## Predict Stock Market Index Using RNNs

 ### Project Overview
 The work is part of continuing research that is to examine the feasibility and performance of machine learning architectures in predicting time series data.
-Our focus at thi point is on Recurrent Neural Network (RNN).
-We are going to tackle the problem of stock market index prediction.
+Our focus at this point is on Recurrent Neural Network (RNN).
+We are going to tackle the problem of stock market index prediction, using datasets comprised of futures trading occurring on the China Financial Futures Exchange (CFFEX) during a 9-year period from April 2010 to April 2019.
 Three models have been implemented using Keras with Tensorflow backend:
 * RNN
 * RNN with LSTM
 * RNN with GRU

 ### Results
-Being trained with the 2-year-long Shanghai-Shenzhen CSI-300 5-minute data, the models can predict future index of the 3-month-long test data with a high degree of accuracy.
+Being trained with the 2-year-long CSI-300 5-minute data, the models can predict future index of the 3-month-long test data with a high degree of accuracy.
 All of the three models achieved comparable performance, as summarized below.

 | Models | MSE | RMSE | Accuracy |
 | :-----: | :-----: | :-----: | :-----:|